 You will not come back and say ‘I shouldn’t have done that.’
 What you will most likely say is, ‘I should’ve done it sooner.’

 ↑ PIN ↑

 Thank you so much to Jack Maxwell for the interview and for giving great speeches at the Travel and Adventure Show.
 During the interview, a woman approached Jack and said;

 I just wanted to tell you that listening to you, you really are inspiring.
 And to me, that’s the highest compliment you can give a human being.

 And I have to agree with her.
 He shared inspiring travel memories of tracing nomads in Mongolia then drinking Camel Milk Vodka alongside them in their yurts.
 Along with inspiring personal moments of maintaining fierce optimism during his recent fight with cancer.

 If you haven’t seen his show, The Booze Traveler; you can watch episodes HERE for more inspiration.

 If there is one thing Jack confirms, it’s the value of having authentic experiences everywhere you go.
-You can read about some of my authentic experiences, drinking experiences, or misadventures around the world.

 Go and see the world… and happy travels!